For glazing installers

 • EPC carries a window-rating field — single, double pre-2002, double post-2002, triple.
 Filter to single and pre-2002 double and you are looking at the homes where window upgrades are the cheapest measurable EPC lift.

 • Single-glazed properties are usually the worst-rated rentals on the street and the most obvious MEES 2030 fail.
-Highest customer urgency, lowest price objection, fastest survey-to-deposit cycle.
+Highest urgency, fastest survey-to-deposit cycle.

 • A high glazed-area percentage means windows dominate the EPC heat-loss model.
 Replace them and the EPC lift is dramatic; ignore them and no other measure will land the property in band C.